Govind783/next-crypto-tracker/README.md

 Submission for zapit project built with next js, typescript and tailwind

--I improvised the ui a lot made it much more attractive and added many features.
+- I improvised the ui a lot made it much more attractive and added many features.
 -Added a news section.
 And upon clicking on an article the user is redirected to the article link -Top 10 coins section
 -Pagination with 4 pages